The 10 Best Cast-Iron Skillets, From Lodge to Victoria to Butter Pat

 The thing about those drawbacks is that they’re not actually true — at least they don’t need to be.
 Cast iron is not a monolith.
 While cookware companies back in the 19th century stuck to a similar formula, the benefit of the material’s resurgence in the 21st century is that companies are innovating, designing skillets and other cast-iron pots and pans for specific use cases.
 Yes, cast iron is just like every other type of cookware — you can pick which brand suits your specific needs.

 Forget what you know, or think you know, about cast iron.
-We’ve hand selected the best and most popular companies still making the pans to this day to help you decide which skillet is right for you.
+We’ve hand selected the best and most popular companies still making the pans to this day to help you decide which skillet is right for you, and have included our own testing notes on the ones we’ve spent a significant amount of time cooking with.
 (We’re specifically focusing on the frying pan that’s closest to 12 inches in diameter, which we find is the best size for most people.)
 Whether you want to try the latest and greatest on the market, a super lightweight skillet that needs a lot of attention, or something ready to cook out of the box, you’ll find it below.

 Heritage: Family business started in 1896, made in the U.S.

 The Skillet: This is the most common skillet you’re likely to run into today.
 The classic model from Lodge features all the hallmarks of the style — heavy build (7.89 pounds for the 12-inch), flat handle, helpful pour spouts on the sides — and the brand can be found in many big box stores like Target.
-It consistently scores high marks in professional reviews because it offers so much bang for your buck, and after testing it we wholeheartedly agree.
-It’s well pre-seasoned with vegetable oil, so you don’t need to spend time building up layers for it to offer nonstick cooking (it’s not as slick as Teflon coating, but it’s infinitely more durable), though the surface isn’t as smooth as other options due to the mass production.
-If you want the simplest possible cooking experience and don’t mind getting a forearm workout in the process, this is for you.
+It consistently scores high marks in professional reviews because it offers so much bang for your buck, and we agree up to a point.
+It’s durable, versatile and can handle pretty much any recipe from the oven to the campfire, but its mass-produced nature has changed how we think about cast-iron maintenance for the worse.
+You’ll need to work to build up solid seasoning with this pan, and it will never be as precise a cooking tool as some of the more expensive options listed here.
+But if you want a good cast-iron skillet for cheap and don’t mind getting a forearm workout in the process, this is for you.

 What Else They Make: If you can imagine a piece of cast-iron cookware, Lodge probably makes it (that includes bakeware and enameled pieces, like our favorite Dutch oven, though that’s not made Stateside).
 In the skillet department, they offer a premium line called Blacklock which offers extra seasoning, sloped sidewalls, a much lighter design and ergonomic handles, as well as the Chef Collection which acts as a sort of middleground between the two.